micmejia/bible-dump/NKJV/Exodus/Exod 26.md

 Ten cubits _shall be_ the length of a board, and a cubit and a half _shall be_ the width of each board.

 ###### 17
-Two [^b]tenons _shall be_ in each board for binding one to another.
+Two tenons _shall be_ in each board for binding one to another.
 Thus you shall make for all the boards of the tabernacle.

 ###### 18
 And you shall make the boards for the tabernacle, twenty boards for the south side.